simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 hledger supports
 [Ledger-style balance assertions](http://ledger-cli.org/3.0/doc/ledger3.html#Balance-assertions)
 in journal files.
-These look like `=EXPECTEDBALANCE` following a posting's amount.
-Eg in this example we assert the expected dollar balance in accounts a and b after each posting:
+These look like, for example, `= EXPECTEDBALANCE` following a posting's amount.
+Eg here we assert the expected dollar balance in accounts a and b after each posting:

 ```journal